iraand/seat-reservation/README.md

 ### Getting up and running

+Service designed with JavaScript and jQuery for GUI without any other third party source.

 To start the service use:

 * seats.js - stub with data of seats;
 * reserveSeats.js - to generate rendom reservation of seats
-* createSeats.js - to build seats from data
+* createSeats.js - to build seats for GUI from data
 * findSeats.js  - seaching the best available alternative

-GUI created with basic html/css
+GUI created with jquery.min.js and basic html/css:
+* index.html
+* style.css

 ### Unit & functional tests

+* for manual testing use simple GUI